 Learn About Responsible Pet Adoption

-Wherever you live in Canada, there are likely dozens, perhaps even hundreds of dogs, cats and other pets waiting right now to be adopted from an animal shelter or rescue group near you.
+Wherever you live in Canada, there are likely many dogs, cats and other pets waiting right now to be adopted from an animal shelter or rescue group near you.

-Their reasons for ending up in a shelter or foster home vary dramatically: some were lost, some were born homeless, some were rescued from abuse and some were turned in because an owner developed allergies, had to move, passed away, could no longer afford to care for their pet or whose lifestyle was a mismatch with an animal’s needs.
+Their reasons for ending up in a shelter or foster home vary dramatically: some were lost, some were born homeless, some were rescued from abuse.
+Some were turned in because an owner developed allergies, had to move, passed away, could no longer afford to care for their pet or because their lifestyle was a mismatch with an animal’s needs.

 But all these animals have one big thing in common: they desperately need a home.
 Could your home be their new haven?